benrich37/crawfish/README.md

   </picture>
 </h1>

 Crawfish is a python library for pcohp analysis on JDFTx calculations.

-This will eventually look more official.

-TODO:
-  1. Example calculation directory contain k-point reduction
-  2. Find way to manually un-reduce a reduced kpoint mesh
-  3. Example calculation directory of bulk system to show off LTI pCOHP
-  4. Real-space functions
-  5. Bond polarity functions
+## About `crawfish`

+Crawfish (originally called ultraSoftCrawfish) is a python library intended primarily for performing bonding analysis on the output of JDFTx calculations.
+Its reason for existing (as alluded to in the original name) is that the state-of-the-art COHP analysis software (LOBSTER) only supports calculations with PAW pseudopotentials.
+While the researchers of LOBSTER have shown unavoidable pitfalls when attempting cohp analysis on non-PAW calculations, cohp analysis on calculations of other pseudopotential-type calculations still has its place in computational chemistry.

+## Why and when should I use `crawfish`?